proletariatgames/unreal.hx/README.md

 * Change your `Build.cs` file to extend `HaxeModuleRules` instead of `ModuleRules`
 * Build your project the same way you'd build it before
 * A new directory, `Haxe`, will be created at the root of your project.
 Add any class to be compiled to `Haxe/Static`, and you may add new compiler arguments to the `arguments.hxml` file
+* After the first build, you may call `haxe gen-build-script.hxml` inside the `Haxe` directory to compile the Scripts without having to do a full C++ build (see [our wiki](https://github.com/proletariatgames/unreal.hx/wiki/Faster-compiler-iteration-with-cppia))
-* For the latest development, Haxe 3.4.2, 3.4.3, 4.0.0-preview1 are supported, and Unreal versions 4.16 and 4.17 are supported
+* For the latest development, Haxe 3.4.x, 4.0.0-preview1 are supported, and Unreal version 4.19 is supported

 ### Examples